openstack-archive/tripleo-quickstart-extras/roles/overcloud-upgrade/doc/upgrade.rst

 Parameters
 ----------

-The upgrade role takes severals parameters as input.
-All those values are stored under default/main.yml.
-All of those values could be overriden.
+The upgrade role takes several parameters as input -- defaults are located in default/main.yml.
+All of these values can be overriden.
-With the default values, you can upgrade a basic Tripleo environment from Liberty to Mitaka
+With the default values, you can upgrade a basic TripleO environment from Liberty to Mitaka.

 Common Parameters
 `````````````````